The Centre is a leader in building community capacity,

 A leader in the regulatory authority overseeing the practice of speech language pathology – Clinical Supervisor, Joanne Fodchuk, MSLP, R.SLP, S-LP(c)

-An emerging researcher on self-determination in autism – Director of Teen and Adult Services, Jackie Ryan, MA, CMA
+An emerging researcher on self-determination in autism – Director of Special Projects, Jackie Ryan, MA, CMA

 Many of the Centre’s staff conduct or are involved in ongoing behavioural science, speech, language and communication, and social science research projects and the Centre partners with different research initiatives through Canadian universities and training sites to provide high quality care and supports.